data-integrations/wrangler/wrangler-docs/functions/json.md

 applied.

-## Namespace

-All date-related functions are in the namespace `json`.

-## Example Data
+## Example data

-Upload to the workspace `body` an input record such as:
+Upload to the workspace `json` an input record such as:

 ```
 {